zi-hui/tp/docs/DeveloperGuide.md

 2a.
 System detects invalid format in the entered data.
   2a1.
 System throws invalid input format and shows a valid format example.
   Use case resumes at step 2.
+2b.
+System detects zero quantity in the entered data.
+  2b1.
+Systems alerts you to enter a quantity more than zero.
+  Use case resumes at step 2.
+2c.
+System detects a expired expiry date in the entered data.
+  2c1.
+System alerts you that Expired ingredient detected in input.
+Please enter a non-expired expiry date.
+  Use case resumes at step 2.
 ```
 <br>